 If each property title deed that exists were to somehow award me a once off fee to the value of the cheapest post office stamp for my stern efforts to preserve property rights then I would receive thousands of millions of rands.

-My home in itself may not amount to great value but when we apply a proportionality test in the wide world arena then the value of my endeavours is extraordinary to those who value the right to own property.
+My home in itself may not amount to great value but when we apply a proportionality test in the wide world arena of millions upon millions of property owners then the value of my endeavours is extraordinary to all who value private property rights.

 Had I known at the outset how civil forfeiture works then, on reflection, I may not have challenged Willie Hofmeyr and his Asset Forfeiture gang.
 The selfish sensible thing to have done would have been for me to cut my losses and walk away but being who I am, that is not what I did but then we must consider that on the other hand, at the end of the day, I have done nothing wrong.
 Why should the state be allowed to get away with what has been done to me?